Salem, Oregon

 8:00 a.m. - 5:00 p.m.

-Salem promotes safe and desirable neighborhoods for all members in our community by investigating reports of specific code violations.
-Staff give priority to reports where public safety and health are at risk.
+Salem works to create safe and desirable neighborhoods for everyone in our community by investigating reports of specific code violations.
+Staff prioritize reports where public safety and health are at risk.

 The City does not accept anonymous complaints.
-You will be required to complete a one-time registration to submit a complaint.
-Registration also gives you access to a dashboard where you can track the progress of your case.
-(For cases submitted prior to May 1,2021, you can use the case number to check the status of your complaint.)
+You must complete a one-time registration to submit a complaint.
+This registration also gives you access to a dashboard where you can track the progress of your case.
+You can check the status of your complaint here.

 Common Neighborhood Concerns